Bourkekev/ms3-your-recipe-hub/README.md

 7. [Coolor](https://coolors.co/) - Used top help determine the colour scheme.
 8. [The Padwan Project](https://github.com/Eventyret/Padawan) - While I did not use this tool to generate my project's starting point as I started with [Code Institute's Full template](https://github.com/Code-Institute-Org/gitpod-full-template), I did use it as a reference.
 9. [Gloomaps](https://www.gloomaps.com/) - For creating my sitemap.
+10. [Cloudinary](https://cloudinary.com/) for storing recipe images and images for testing with.

 ## Features

 ### Existing Features

+#### The ability to browse/search by recipe categories that are on the website.

+#### The ability to search recipes by text keyword.

+This search only searches the recipes title and short description fields.
+I decided against including the ingredients field as there may be too many minor ingredients that cause too many recipes to appear in the results.
+For example, nearly every recipe could conceivably contain pepper, but if someone was searching for say a bell pepper recipe, they would have all recipes returned.
+Plus usually people are searching for a dish title or the main ingredient around which the dish is based.

+#### The ability to browse by recipe course.

+#### The ability to easily print a recipe in a printer friendly format.

+On each recipe page there is a print button, which just easily allows the user to print a recipe.
+There is a print stylesheet that removes elements you would not need/want printed like the navigation, and it only loads on the individual recipe page.

 #### Users can only edit their own Recipes
 #### User can view their own recipes